• NCERT Solutions

 (a) Tissue culture refers to the technique that helps scientists to propagate the desired crops on a large scale in a short duration.
 Hence, a large number of plants are propagated through this culture and this process is also referred to as micropropagation.

-(a) Normal cells show a property called contact inhibition by virtue of which contact with other cells that inhibits their uncontrolled growth.
-Cancer cells lack the property of contact inhibition because of this the cancerous cells divides continuously and give rise to masses of cells called tumors.
+normal cells show a property called contact inhibition by virtue of which contact with other cells inhibits their uncontrolled growth . cancer cells lack the property of contact inhibition because of this the cancerous cells divide continuously and give rise to masses of cells called tumors .

 (b) Certain genes called cellular oncogene or proto oncogene that have been identified in normal cells that are activated under several conditions that leads to cause oncogenic transformation of the cells.